Durchstarten – Questions and Answers

 What is the purpose of Durchstarten and who is it for?

 Public funding should be accessible to everybody.
 However, some people are faced with so many barriers that they can’t apply for public funding for their own projects.
-This applies to young people, people with disabilities, people with migration background and refugees, people without formal training, among others.
+This applies to young people without funding experience, people with disabilities, people with migration background and refugees, people without formal training, among others.

 Through a simplified application process, we want to lower the barriers within the funding system, so you can be more active in the field of Arts Education.